passy/raspbian-vpn-router/README.markdown

 <img src="https://www.raspberrypi.org/wp-content/uploads/2015/08/raspberry-pi-logo.png" width=150 align=left>

-I've got myself a Raspberry Pi 3 and want to use it as my home router.
+I've got myself a Raspberry Pi 3 and want to use it as my home router and VPN gateway.
 At some point, I'll probably accidentally step or it or pour a flat white on it and then wonder how I set it up to do what it's supposed to do.